Sonnet 294

 Ranged far from heart and home and all I loved,

-Not sure of even yet what I believed,
+Not sure of even yet what I believed—

-A prisoner by lust and pride enslaved.
+A prisoner by lust and lies enslaved.

 Bashed through the sordid gates of living hell